0BunnySenpai0/ProdigyHacking--MobileHacking/README.md

 All of our hacks are open source, and free.
 No paywalls, no ads, and no Patreon.

-Payments are only required to compensate for the time taken to create your accounts and are not neccesary if you'd just like one account.

-If you have any questions, email calebthehufflepuff@gmail.com - if you'd like to make an order, go to this page, https://github.com/CRobbins0867/ProdigyHacking--MobileHacking/issues/new/chooseand, choose "Account Request" as the template.
+If you have any questions, email calebthehufflepuff@gmail.com - if you'd like to make an order, go to this page, https://github.com/CRobbins0867/ProdigyHacking--MobileHacking/issues/new/choose, and choose "Account Request" as the template.